coverclock/com-diag-hazer/Hazer/txt/SARA-R5.md

 #### Set Packet Data Protocol Context and Access Point Name

-I use AT&T as my LTE M2M MNO, and its APN is "m2m.com.attz"; your mileage may vary.
+I use AT&T as my LTE-M MNO, and its APN is "m2m.com.attz"; your mileage may vary.

     AT+CGDCONT=0,"IP","m2m.com.attz"